Hajira-org/Hajira-Backend/README.md

   - Create, update, delete job postings
   - View available jobs
   - Apply for jobs
-  - Track job status (pending, accepted, completed)

-- **Ratings & Reviews**
-  - Users can rate each other after completing a job
-  - Ratings stored & aggregated in profiles

-- **Safety & Verification**
-  - Basic ID verification placeholder
-  - Safety flagging system for users
+- **Real Time Communication**
+  - Chat with Users in real time
+  - Chat with AI for job posting updates and ask for reccomendations.

 - **Locator System**
   - Jobs filtered by location
-  - Integration-ready for geolocation (Google Maps / Mapbox)
+  - Integration-ready for geolocation (Leaflet.js)

 ##  Changelog
 All notable changes are documented in the [CHANGELOG.md](./CHANGELOG.md).